vgonda/vgonda.github.io/talks/internationalizationing/slides.md

 -   Often the most obvious part of i18n
 -   Requires each of your user facing strings are referenced from a string resources file
 -   Then there are alternates for each of these strings for each language you support
+-   NO raw user facing strings in your code

 # Android